 - The owner displays a bad dog sign.
 This doesn't apply if the victim is under age 6 or the owner is liable due to a negligent act or omission.

 - When the bitten person contributes to the incident, a settlement or jury award reduces damages by the injured person's percentage of negligence.

-The statute’s “Damage by Dogs” definitions, §767.11, further define and broaden the meaning of “Owner.”
-When used in the statute, it includes, “a person, firm, corporation, or organization possessing, harboring, keeping, or having control or custody of an animal or, if the animal is owned by a person under the age of 18, that person’s parent or guardian.”
+The statute's “Damage by Dogs” definitions, §767.11, further define and broaden the meaning of “Owner.”
+When used in the statute, it refers to: “a person, firm, corporation, or organization possessing, harboring, keeping, or having control or custody of an animal or, if the animal is owned by a person under the age of 18, that person's parent or guardian.”

 Who is the most vulnerable to Tampa dog bite attacks and serious injuries?